semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 1. Create a new repository variable by entering **PAT** (change this placeholder name as necessary) to the **Name** field, and then paste the workspace access token in the **Value** field.
 1. Enable the **Secured** option, and then click **Add**.

-To complete the configuration, follow the [Adding Semgrep to your Bitbucket CI pipeline for PR comments](#adding-semgrep-to-your-bitbucket-ci-pipeline-for-pr-comments) section.
+To complete the configuration, follow the [Adding Semgrep to your Bitbucket CI pipeline for PR comments](/semgrep-code/notifications/#bitbucket-ci-pipelines-yaml-file-for-pr-comments) section.

-#### Bitbucket CI pipeline for PR comments
+#### Bitbucket CI pipelines YAML file for PR comments

 :::info Prerequisite
 You have finished the steps in either [Creating a workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) (if you have **Bitbucket Cloud Premium** plan), or [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).